-He served as editors of various international journals and on numerous program and advisory committees of many international conferences in information, computer and communications security such as the IEEE Symposium on Security and Privacy, the ACM Conference on Computer and Communications Security.
-He is the program co-chair of the 2007 ACM Symposium on Information, Computer and Communications Security.
-He has been invited to give more than 20 invited or keynote speeches in international conferences.
+Professor Deng served as editor of various international journals and on numerous program and advisory committees of many international conferences in information, computer and communications security such as the IEEE Symposium on Security and Privacy and the ACM Conference on Computer and Communications Security.
+He was the program co-chair of the 2007 ACM Symposium on Information, Computer and Communications Security and has been invited to give more than 20 invited or keynote speeches at international conferences.

-Prior to I2R, Dr. Deng was the director of ubiquity lab at Kent Ridge Digital Labs (KRDL) in Singapore in charge of R&D in Secure Distributed Enterprise Thrusts.
-He was an associate to Magnetic Technology Center/Data Storage Institute where he was the consultant to Seagate Technology and Wearnes Peripherals.
+Prior to I2R, Professor Deng was the director of the Ubiquity Lab at Kent Ridge Digital Labs (KRDL) in Singapore in charge of R&D in Secure Distributed Enterprise Thrusts.
+He was an associate at the Magnetic Technology Centre / Data Storage Institute where he was the consultant to Seagate Technology and Wearnes Peripherals.

-In early 2006, Dr. Deng was awarded the Lee Kuan Yew Fellow for Research Excellence by the Singapore Management University.
-In November 1999, he was awarded the Outstanding University Researcher Award by the National University of Singapore for his contributions in development of a security system for e-commerce.
-Earlier in the same year, Dr. Deng was awarded the KRDL Excellence Award for his achievements in Secure Distributed Enterprises Thrust.
+In early 2006, Professor Deng was awarded the Lee Kuan Yew Fellow for Research Excellence by the Singapore Management University.
+In November 1999, he was awarded the Outstanding University Researcher Award by the National University of Singapore for his contributions in the development of a security system for e-commerce.
+Earlier in the same year, Professor Deng was awarded the KRDL Excellence Award for his achievements in Secure Distributed Enterprises Thrust.
 In 1998, he won the KRDL Achievement Award.

-Dr. Deng has been winning honors since 1980 when he was awarded the first prize in the First All-University Physics Contest before graduating in 1981 from the National University of Defense Technology, China.
+Professor Deng has been winning honours since 1980 when he was awarded the first prize in the First All-University Physics Contest before graduating in 1981 from the National University of Defence Technology, China.
 He went on to obtain his MSc in 1983, and PhD in 1985, from the Illinois Institute of Technology, Chicago.

 His clients includes Mirage Systems, a premier underground radar specialist; Canary Communications, a leading supplier of connectivity hardware, BeamOn Technologies, the technology leader in laser-etched stencils; the Andalé chain of restaurants, Baldur Systems, the largest supplier of latex gloves in the US; Data MediaSource, a top tier supplier of new and recycled media storage products.